News

 Meijer Pharmacy Classroom

-The Al and Linda Vrable Center for Pharmacy Excellence marks a significant step toward modernizing the college’s approach to teaching and student engagement, allowing the college to further strengthen community and academic excellence.
+The Vrable Center for Pharmacy Excellence marks a significant step toward modernizing the college’s approach to teaching and student engagement, allowing the college to further strengthen community and academic excellence.

 “Education has changed a lot since the Parks Hall lecture rooms were built,” Dean Kroetz noted.
 “We are so excited to offer the level of engaged teaching that provides the best outcomes for our undergraduate and professional students in the new learning suite.
-The classrooms and student spaces will help us stay competitive in recruiting the top students and will build a stronger sense of community within the college.”
+Thanks to the strong support of the Vrables, our upgraded facilities will help us stay competitive in recruiting the top students and building a strong sense of community within the college.”

 Interested in giving?